 When it comes to the Austin climate, it can be tough to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the ordinary homeowner will spend almost half their energy bill on their heating and cooling needs, around $875 a year.
 However, if you’d like to possibly decrease that number, it may be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Some of the savings will depend on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.
+Your savings will depend on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners may help take a chunk out of your heating and cooling costs, but don’t short sell the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also say that cleaning and changing air filters can greatly improve the performance of your air conditioner.
+Of course, newer, energy efficient air conditioners can help reduce your heating and cooling costs, but don’t short sell the importance of routine air conditioner service.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can greatly improve the performance of your air conditioner.

-Also noted as important keys to keeping your home cool without spending a lot:
+Also noted as vital keys to keeping your home cool without breaking the bank:

 - Add insulation to your attic

 - Seal your ductwork to make sure the cool air is going to the correct areas